mrmrs/html/README.md

     origin  git@github.com:yourUserName/yourNewRepoName.git (push)
 ```

-Now your set up to use this in a new project.
+Now you're set up to use this in a new project.

 # Getting Started